fredericjacquet2/Finance-transfo-course/slides/5_Skills & competencies.md

 ### Chapter 5.4.
 Technical / technology skills

 - How much do you need to know?
 Broad culture ?
 Specific know-how ?
-- A broad technical understanding may be usefull (refer to "Technology & Solutions" chapter).
+- A broad technical understanding shows to be usefull
 - **Cherry-picking can be rewarding** (example : learning how to use Power BI for fancy dataviz, or how to configure an RPA software product to take care of low added value tasks).

 ----